thanhlcm90/serverless-doc/cdk/api.md

 import {S3Stack} from "./s3-stack";
 import CognitoStack from "./cognito-stack";
 import {ApiStack} from "./api-stack";
-import {DynamoStack} from "./dynamo-stack";

 export default class POCStack extends cdk.Stack {
   private readonly s3: S3Stack;
   private readonly cognito: CognitoStack;
   private readonly api: ApiStack;
-  private readonly dynamo: DynamoStack;

   constructor(scope: cdk.Construct, id: string, props?: cdk.StackProps) {
     super(scope, id, props);

     this.s3 = new S3Stack(this, "S3");
     this.cognito = new CognitoStack(this, "Cognito");
-    this.dynamo = new DynamoStack(this, "Dynamo");
     this.api = new ApiStack(this, "Api", {
       userPool: this.cognito.userPool,
       bucket: this.s3.uploads,
-      table: this.dynamo.table,
     });
   }
 }